United Nations General Assembly Resolution 60/285

 United Nations General Assembly Resolution 60/285 (The situation in the occupied territories of Azerbaijan).
-By adopting this Resolution, the general Assembly expressed its serious concerns for the environmental damage in the occupied territories of Azerbaijan, and called the organizations and programmes of the United Nations system, in particular, the United Nations Environment Programme to provide all necessary assistance for the rehabilitation of the long-term impact of the environmental degradation of the region.
+By adopting this Resolution, the General Assembly expressed its serious concerns for the environmental damage in the occupied territories of Azerbaijan, and called the organizations and programmes of the United Nations system, in particular, the United Nations Environment Programme to provide all necessary assistance for the rehabilitation of the long-term impact of the environmental degradation of the region.

 Letter from the Permanent Representative of Azerbaijan to the United Nations to the Secretary-General

-On June 28, 2006, the Ambassador of Azerbaijan to the United Nations addressed Letter to the Secretary-General.
+On June 28, 2006, the Ambassador of Azerbaijan to the United Nations addressed a Letter to the Secretary-General.
 In the Letter, Azerbaijan indicated that towns, villages, agricultural lands, cultural and historical monuments, flora and fauna, and living dwellings in the occupied territories of Azerbaijan have been demolished or set on fire.
-Azerbaijan annexed satellite photos of the occupied territories to the Letter as a proof.
+Azerbaijan annexed satellite photos of the occupied territories to the Letter as proof.
 In this regard, Azerbaijan accused Armenia of violating international humanitarian law norms, in particular, the Geneva Conventions of 1949 and additional protocols.